Yu-Gi-Oh! Arc-V: Fusion Dimension

-The Fusion Dimension is a dimension where its residents all use Fusion Summoning.
+The Fusion Dimension is a dimension where residents all use Fusion Summoning.
 It pays homage to Yu-Gi-Oh!
 GX.
 It serves as the setting of the second half of the third season.
-When Leo comes to the Fusion Dimension upon regaining his memories, he establishes the militant-based Duel Academy and gathers many strong Duelists from all over the dimension to achieve his goal of hunting down Ray's incarnations.
+When Leo comes to the Fusion Dimension upon regaining his memories, he establishes the militant-based Duel Academy and gathers many strong Duelists from across the dimension to achieve his goal of hunting down Ray's incarnations.
 The students of Duel Academy are mostly children who were taken from other families once of age.
-They are forced to remain on the campus to be trained as child soldiers until the Arc-Area Project is completed.
-Those who escaped from Duel Academy are branded as traitors and will be turned into cards as punishment.
-Alexis Rhodes and Aster Phoenix are two of the main characters from GX, who make their reappearance as different counterparts in this dimension.
+They are forced to remain on the campus to be trained as child soldiers until the Arc-Area Project is completed, with those who escape being branded as traitors and turned into cards as punishment.
+Dimensional counterparts of Alexis Rhodes and Aster Phoenix, two of the main characters from GX, also appear.

 Original Dimension

-The Original Dimension, also known as the United World, was a futuristic utopia, the original form of the Four Dimensions and where the Real Solid Vision System truly originated.
-When Zarc began his rampage, Ray used the Four Nature Cards her father developed to splinter this reality, dividing Zarc's being and rendering him harmless at the cost of getting herself splintered in the process.
-Leo's goal is to restore the Original Dimension as a new dimension that he renamed ARC-V, by fusing the four dimensions and merging Zuzu and her counterparts with the ARC-V reactor he had created, which is powered by the life energies of the people who were turned into cards, so his daughter Ray can be reborn.
-After Ray uses the Nature Cards to split the world back into the four dimensions, Declan reveals the dimensions are still linked by the still active remains of ARC-V serving as wormholes, with Ray's essence still in the reactor core within the Fusion Dimension, until Yuya pacifies Zarc.
+The Original Dimension, also known as the United World, was a futuristic utopia which was the original form of the Four Dimensions and where the Real Solid Vision System truly originated.
+When Zarc began his rampage, Ray used the Four Nature Cards her father developed to splinter the reality, dividing Zarc's being and rendering him harmless at the cost of having herself splintered in the process.
+Leo's goal is to restore the Original Dimension as a new dimension, which he calls ARC-V, by fusing the four dimensions, as well as merging Zuzu and her counterparts with the ARC-V reactor he had created, which is powered by the life energies of the people who were turned into cards, so his daughter Ray can be reborn.
+After Ray uses the Nature Cards to split the world back into the four dimensions, Declan reveals that the dimensions are linked by the active remains of ARC-V serving as wormholes, with Ray's essence still in the reactor core within the Fusion Dimension, until Yuya pacifies Zarc.

 Media

 Anime

 Yu-Gi-Oh!
 Arc V was first announced in December 2013 in Shueisha's Weekly Shonen Jump magazine.
-The anime series aired on TV Tokyo between April 6, 2014 and March 26, 2017, which replaced Yu-Gi-Oh!
+The anime series aired on TV Tokyo between April 6, 2014, and March 26, 2017, which replaced Yu-Gi-Oh!
 Zexal in its initial time slot.
 4K Media Inc. acquired the series outside of Japan and planned to release the series internationally in 2015 with an edited English language dub that is strictly aimed at elementary school aged students between 6 and 10 years in all countries that air the show from 4K Media.
-The 4K version had its debut on March 12, 2015 in Germany, Austria and Switzerland as part of the Yep! anime/cartoon block on ProSieben Maxx.
+The 4K version had its debut on March 12, 2015, in Germany, Austria and Switzerland as part of the Yep! anime/cartoon block on ProSieben Maxx.
 In North America, a localized English adaptation began airing on Canada's Teletoon on July 24, 2015, and Nickelodeon and Nicktoons in the United States on September 19, 2015, and February 21, 2016, respectively.